The Munsters are a friendly Transylvanian-American family of monsters adjusting to life in California suburbs.

-- The Generic Girl: the joke is that because she live in a family of monsters, they see her as "weird" for being this.
+- The Generic Girl: The joke is that because she lives in a family of monsters, they see her as "weird" for being this.

-- Informed Deformity: She is beautiful, but her family believe her to be ugly.
+- Informed Deformity: She is beautiful, but her family believes her to be ugly.
 Justified in that the Munsters have different standards of beauty.

 - Benevolent Boss: Most of the time, he is shown as fair and polite to Herman.